hydroframe/subsettools/docs/getting_started.md

 *If you want to use your own runscript:*

-You can provide your own .pfidb or .yaml file to subsettools and are not required to use these templates to use the subsettools functions.
+You can provide your own .pfidb or .yaml file to SubsetTools and are not required to use these templates to use the subsettools functions.
 However, we encourage starting from one of these templates before making other changes to your model unless you are an experienced ParFlow user as it is possible the settings in your runscript will be incompatible with running data from the CONUS1 and 2 domains.